car251290/Dashboard-React/README.md

 ## useRef

 The useRef Hook allows you to persist values between renders.
 It can be used to store a mutable value that does not cause a re-render when updated.
 It can be used to access a DOM element directly.

+What Are Serverless Functions?
+Serverless functions enable frontend developers to add powerful “backend” logic to our apps just by writing JavaScript — no DevOps, no servers, just results. — Jason Lengstorf

+Using Serverless Functions allows you to “post” data from your frontend to your “backend” in the same project.
+The Serverless Function can then securely “post” to a Database to store data.